-A family limited partnership (FLP) is a business entity established to hold business or financial assets of a family.
+A family limited partnership (FLP) is an entity established to hold business or financial assets of a family.
 FLPs provide a number of advantages including centralized management, protection from creditors, and the ability to apply valuation discounts to the partnership interests for estate and gift tax purposes.

 My partner wants to buy me out.
 Can you value my ownership interest?

 Yes.
 We will need review your buy-sell or shareholder agreement, if you have one.
 A buy-sell agreement controls how ownership interests in a company are transferred.
 It is important that private companies with multiple owners have written buy-sell agreements!
 If you don’t have one, we can still value your interest, but the appropriate standard of value will need to be agreed upon.